 Archive.
-The extracts from this sheet below were obtained from the National Library of Scotland at https://maps.nls.uk/view/101592738
+The extracts from this sheet below were obtained from the National Library of Scotland at https://maps.nls.uk/view/101592738 onal Library cotland arlann Näiseanta Leicestershire XXXIII.NW (includes: Marefield; Owston and Newbold...

 Meaning.
-The route is shown on the image below from A to B to C as a road in the same style as the existing road it leaves at A and joins at C.
+The route is shown on the image below from A to B as a road in the same style as the existing road it leaves at A and joins at B that continues on to Owston.